craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.0.3 =
+* New: German translations for the front-end added as well as a .pot file and additional translation files for several languages.
+* Fix: Disabled Utf-8 helper code for the .csv exporter due to problems with cyrillic alphabet.
+This can be manually enabled again using a filter "rtec_utf8_fix".

 = 2.0.2 =
 * Tweak: Date formatting more dynamic.
 Date format saved on the "Email" tab will be used in the admin area in some situations.
 * Fix: French, Russian, and Spanish translations updated and fixed.